Generating Secure Values

 The openssl

-command on Linux can be used to generate a RSA 4096 bit keypair:
+command on Linux can be used to generate an RSA keypair:

 Generating an RSA Self-Signed Certificate